-This project emerged from a collaboration with four medical researchers from the Orthopaedic Research Center and the Department of Population Health Sciences at the University of Utah, who are currently investigating the use of PROMIS scores as a measure of patient well-being and progression of physical function following various procedures for spinal ailments.
-In meetings with collaborators on a bi-weekly basis over 18 months, we collected notes on current EHR and PROMIS score use within the Orthopaedic Research Center to identify domain goals and inform the design of our tool.
+This project emerged from a collaboration between two computer scientists with four medical researchers from the Orthopedic Research Center and the Department of Population Health Sciences at the University of Utah.
+The domain scientists are currently investigating the use of PROMIS scores as a measure of patient well-being and progression of physical function following various procedures for spinal ailments.
+In this project, we specifically target treatment options for Intervertebral Disc Herniation (IVDH).
+In meetings on a bi-weekly basis over 18 months, we collected notes on current EHR and PROMIS score use within the Orthopedic Research Center to identify domain goals and inform the design of our tool.
 Two of the collaborators are spinal surgeons who have not used visualization of EHR data when considering a patient's options for treatment.
-Instead, their assessments have been based on past patient experiences.
+Instead, their assessments have been based on past experiences.
 When determining patient treatment options, they take into account demographics, medical comorbidities such as diabetes, prior treatments, and current symptoms and severity.
 They then choose the treatment that is likely to result in the best outcome while also considering other factors such as recovery time and cost.
+The main treatment options considered by our collaborators for patients suffering from IVDH are hemilaminectomy (a surgical procedure), steroid injection, and physical therapy, as well as combinations thereof.
 Because the medical histories and collected EHR data for the patient population are extensive and involve a variety of records and data types, we sought to develop a visual analysis solution that combines our collaborators' data into a comprehensive dynamic interface that helps them identify trends in patient outcomes.
 We identified three functionality requirements that inform the design of Composer, defined below:

-- 1. Define meaningful cohorts of patients and analyze how this subset of patients reacts to various treatments and procedures.
-The clinicians need to be able to form cohorts from the EHR data based on patient demographic information, treatment history, medical records, and initial physical function scores. - 2.
-Compare the outcomes of different cohorts, for example, physical function outcomes following different treatment options in otherwise identical cohorts, or to identify an effect of a comorbidity. - 3.
+R1.
+Define meaningful cohorts of patients and analyze how this subset of patients reacts to various treatments and procedures.
+The clinicians need to be able to form cohorts from the EHR data based on patient demographic information, treatment history, medical records, and initial physical function scores.

+R2.
+Compare the outcomes of different cohorts, for example, physical function outcomes following different treatment options in otherwise identical cohorts, or to identify an effect of a comorbidity.

+R3.
 Normalize Physical Function Scores in several ways to successfully analyze and compare cohort outcomes, following an event, such as surgery.